 Company Overview

-R3D Resources was incorporated in 2004 and listed on the ASX in December 2004.
+Tartana Minerals (previously R3D Global Media) was incorporated in 2004 and listed on the ASX in December 2004.

-In July 2021 R3D Resources successfully acquired Tartana Resources Limited which holds a prospective and significant tenure position in the Chillagoe region, Far North Queensland.
+In July 2021 R3D Global Media changed its name to R3D Resources and successfully acquired Tartana Resources Limited which holds a prospective and significant tenure position in the Chillagoe region, Far North Queensland.

 Why the Chillagoe region in Far North Queensland?